bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 * Handle millions of requests per second.
 * Less latency ~100md (vs 400ms for ALB).

-NLBs have **one static IP per AZ, and support assigning Elastic IP** (helpful for whitelisting specific IPs).
+NLBs have **one static IP per AZ and support assigning Elastic IP** (helpful for whitelisting specific IPs).

-* NLBs are used for extreme performance, TCP or UDP traffic.
+* NLBs are used for extreme performance, TCP, or UDP traffic.

 ### NLB Target Groups